Acekorneya/Ark-Survival-Ascended-Server/README.md

 #### SERVER_MANAGER
 If you want to run Rcon_manager.sh download it just place it in the same folder as your docker-compose.yaml make it executable and launch it..

+#### Comments
+as of right now you will need to copy the Game.Ini Files from a single player game and place them in the same Folder as the GameUserSetting.Ini

 #### updating the docker image
 Open a terminal or command prompt.
 Run